Dura (song): Music video

 The music video for "Dura" was directed by Puerto Rican director Carlos Pérez.
 The filming took place in Los Angeles.
 The director had previously worked with Daddy Yankee on clips including "Gasolina" (2004), "Rompe" (2005), and "Despacito" (2017).
 According to a press release by Spanish news agency EFE, the clip "tries to project over the top fashion images, an individualistic dance style and beautiful and sincere personalities."
 EFE stated that, as the video progresses, it "becomes a wake-up call for women to reclaim their space on the dance floor and within society itself."
 Daddy Yankee stated on an Instagram post that "we wanted to use the bright colors that predominated the 80s and early 90s.
 Alongside the stylist and the director we wanted to recreate that era and also search the contrast with today's style trends."
-The visual premiered through Daddy Yankee's YouTube account on January 18, 2018, where it has over 1.6 billion views.
+The visual premiered through Daddy Yankee's YouTube account on January 18, 2018, where it had over two billion views as of February 2026.

 Writing for Billboard, Marjua Estevez stated that "Daddy Yankee's vibrant, '90s-friendly dance video for "Dura" is such a refreshing visual, in how it disrupts the onslaught of today's humdrum make-it-rain-and-pop-bottles musical spectacles."
 An editor of The Straits Times wrote that "in a retro video, Daddy Yankee and his cohorts dance around well-trodden streets covered with vibrant street art.
 Women, who often have passive roles in highly sexual songs, take the lead in showing their moves."
 On a press release by French news agency Agence France-Presse (AFP) it was stated that the music video "is reminiscent of those of twenty years ago.
 Young adults dance in streets with tagged walls, with invigorating colors."